 If You Give a Pig a Pancake by Laura Numeroff

-Now it’s time to get your pancakes ready for the math activity for your preschooler or Kindergartner.
-It’s a yummy way to start learning how to join number together to make a bigger summer as you introduce addition to your child.
+Now it’s time to get your pancakes ready for the math activity for your preschooler or kindergartener.
+It’s a yummy way to start learning how to join numbers together to make a bigger summer as you introduce addition to your child.